 Early Revolver Safety

-For the most part, six shooters were carried with an empty cylinder under the hammer.
+For the most part, revolvers were carried with an empty cylinder under the hammer.
 By the 1880s, a rebound-type hammer was developed.
-The hammer spring ran the hammer forward to fire the revolver then the rebound spring moved the hammer away from the cartridge and kept it there.
+The hammer spring ran the hammer forward to fire the revolver; then the rebound spring moved the hammer away from the cartridge and kept it there.
 Hammer blocks were universal in quality double-action revolvers by 1900 but lagged behind for many years in single-actions.

-Though not altogether nonexistent, manual trigger and hammer locking safeties were rare on revolvers.
-A huge advancement in revolver safety was the passive safety transfer bar.
+Though not altogether nonexistent, manual trigger and hammer-locking safeties were rare on revolvers.
+The passive safety transfer bar, positioned between the hammer and firing pin, marked a milestone in revolver safety.
 A passive safety requires no active manipulation.
-The transfer bar, in this case, is between the hammer and the firing pin, preventing the hammer from touching the firing pin.
-As the trigger is fully pressed, the trigger bar rises.
+As the trigger is fully pressed, the transfer bar rises.
 The hammer falls and transfers energy to the transfer bar, and the transfer bar strikes the firing pin.
 That releases the trigger, and the hammer springs back.
-These are the safest revolvers ever manufactured.
+This innovation has made modern concealed carry revolvers some of the safest ever manufactured

 Revolver design is also responsible for a common feature on single-action self-loading pistols: the grip safety.
 The grip safety would lock the action until the revolver was firmly grasped and the lever depressed.
 These were called hammerless revolvers, as the hammer was concealed and could not be cocked for single-action fire.